or9/hero-base/README.md

 ###General
 `composer dump-autoload`
 Logging: `var_dump` or `print_r`
+Laravel will not load your provider files correctly.
+You _must_ do a `composer dump-autoload` as well as a `composer update` in order for it to load a new provider.
+Otherwise you'll be confused.

 ###Testing
 Using `this` rather than `$scope` can be problematic.
 It may work in browsers, but will break in PhantomJS in your tests.
 Maybe it's just that AngularJS isn't meant for testing.
 Possibly use `angular.bind`, e.g., `angular.bind(this, nextFn)`